Extreme durability is what makes butcher blocks so special.

 Allow your countertop to dry completely before you move to the next step.

 Step 3 – Apply the Paint

-For cutting boards and butcher blocks, make sure you pick a food safe oil-based paints and sealants.
+For cutting boards and butcher blocks, make sure you pick food-safe oil-based paints and sealants.

 Use a natural-bristled brush to apply a thin layer of oil-based paint in the direction of the wood grain.

-Although water-based and acrylic paints won’t work well, if you want you can use a non-toxic water-based whitewash stain which can serve as a good alternate to oil-based paints.
+Although water-based and acrylic paints won’t work well if you want you can use a non-toxic water-based white wash stain which can serve as a good alternative to oil-based paints.

 After the first coat of paint is completely dried (in around 2-3 hours), apply one or two additional thin coats for better protection and finishing.